Mohéli

-Mohéli [mɔ.e.li], also known as Mwali, is an autonomous island that forms part of the Union of the Comoros.
+Mohéli [mɔ.e.li], also known as Mwali, is an autonomously-governed island that forms part of the Union of the Comoros.
 It is the smallest of the three major islands in the country.
 It is located in the Indian Ocean off the coast of Africa and it is the smallest of the four major Comoro Islands.
 Its capital and largest city is Fomboni.

 History

 Until 1830, Mohéli was part of the Ndzuwani Sultanate, which also controlled the neighbouring island of Anjouan.
 In 1830, migrants from Madagascar led by Ramanetaka, who later changed his name to Abderemane, took over the island and established the sultanate of Mwali.
-In the mid-nineteenth century its ruler was Queen Jumbe-Souli.
+Its ruler was Queen Jumbe-Souli in the mid-nineteenth century.
 In 1886, France made the island a protectorate.

 Until 1889, Mwali had its own French resident, but the island was then subjugated to the residency of Anjouan.
-The sultanate was crushed in 1909 when the French annexed the island.
-French colonial stamps inscribed Mohéli were issued from 1906 to 1912.
+The sultanate was dismantled in 1909 following the French annexation of the island.
+French colonial stamps bearing the inscription "Mohéli" were circulated between 1906 and 1912.